Wildlife Rescue Numbers in Greater Boston

 New England Wildlife Center – Weymouth

-Non-profit wildlife hospital serving the Greater Boston and South Shore area.
-Provides medical care and rehabilitation for injured and orphaned wild animals; call ahead before transporting any animal to the facility.
+Non-profit wildlife hospital serving Greater Boston and the South Shore.
+Provides medical care and rehabilitation for injured and orphaned wild animals.
+Always call ahead before transporting any animal, because admissions and species acceptance can vary by season and capacity.

 - Wildlife hotline: 781‑682‑4878